pooch1e/pooch1e/README.md

 🚀 About Me

-🔭 I'm currently working on exciting projects that challenge me every day 🌱 I'm always learning and exploring new technologies
+🌱 I'm always learning and exploring new technologies
 👯 I'm looking to collaborate on open source projects
-💬 Ask me about web development, databases, or anything tech-related 📫 How to reach me: your-email@example.com
+📫 How to reach me: joelnskram@gmail.com
-⚡ Fun fact: I believe good code is like a good joke - if you have to explain it, it's probably not that good!

 🛠️ Languages and Tools